When Chevy couldn’t sell the Volt electric car (RIP) it resorted to leasing them. Which at least gives the impression that people are buying them.

 But even those EVs which are not-so-muscular hemorrhage value – due to the halting cost of battery replacement.
+Grocery is the point and saving is the most important thing here.
 There is a reason why you can find two or three year-old Nissan Leaf EVs – which sticker for $30k new – on the used car market for less than $10k.
 Their original owners dump them when the range begins to droop due to a decline in battery capacity – and they discover that recovering the as-new range will cost them $5,499 (see here) for a new battery pack.

 With Teslas, the depreciation problem is compounded – there it is again – by the fact that they are luxury cars that happen to be electrically powered.
 And the second-fastest depreciating new cars are luxury cars.
 Toss in the ruinous effect on long-haul value of having to spend $10k on a new battery – probably before the thing is ten years old – and you have what Houston might describe as a “problem.”

 At least insofar as Tesla – the company – is concerned.

 But this leasing business gives the public an opportunity to turn the tables.
 Instead of being forced to subsidize Teslas, they can get Tesla to subsidize them for a change.

 If you could drive a new $50,000 Model 3 for a couple hundred bucks a month – and then walk from the thing after two years and leave Elon holding the bag for the depreciation – that’s not a bad deal at all.